v-gajjar/NotesApp/README.md

 - test_db_password: used to set spring.datasource.password

 ## Spring Profiles
-Spring profiles are used to choose a logging configuration.
+Spring profiles are used to define various logback logging configurations.
 There are currently two profiles:

 - production: the logs are saved to a file stored at the filepath defined by the logging_file_path env variable
 - development: logging is output to the console